-Based on a factor of the Project size in comparison to the Shuaibah PV Project that is also under development by ACWA Power, it is estimated that diesel generators will consume approximately 12,220 L of diesel per month.
+Based on a factor of the Project size in comparison to the Shuaibah PV Project that is also under development by ACWA Power, it is estimated that diesel generators will consume approximately 7,770 L of diesel per month.

-Using the GHG Protocol calculation tool for GHG Emissions from Stationary Combustion (Greenhouse Gas Protocol, 2015), the GHG emissions during construction were calculated and are summarised in the table below.
+Using the GHG Protocol calculation tool for GHG Emissions from Stationary Combustion (World Resources Institute, 2015), the GHG emissions during construction were calculated in carbon dioxide equivalent (CO2-eq) and are summarised in the table below.